At this moment in time, it's not enough to do more of what we’ve been doing. We need to do things differently.

 Multiple Ways of Knowing: This program maintains a foundational commitment to multiple ways of knowing, being, and leading in the world.
 We believe that the wisdom needed for these complex times can be rooted in rigorous inquiry, creativity, spiritual practice and wisdom traditions, solidarity and survivance, and relationships with our more than human kin.

 Networked Distance Learning: With our low-residency approach, students stay rooted in their home community, while benefiting from a supportive learning community and cohort built on a strong network of student-colleagues, faculty, and seasoned professionals.
-Week-long residential intensives are complemented by online courses that emphasize relational learning and include regular synchronous meetings
+Week-long learning intensives are complemented by online courses that emphasize relational learning and include regular synchronous meetings.

 Areas of Specialization: In addition to our core curriculum, The Master’s in Leadership for Sustainability is designed so students are able to create their own area of specialization with the selection of 3 elective courses that are specific to their goals and learning edges.

 Interested in exploring similar topics in a Leadership for Sustainability Fellowship Program?
 The Fellowship program can be tailored to 1 or 2 years (see details here).
 If you are interested in learning more, please contact Lauren Akin at firstname.lastname@example.org or inquire below for more information.